 “I just want to tell you that I had excellent care during my visit to your department, I felt very comfortable with everyone.
 They were very professional and kind.”

 “My visit to your department was great.
-The tech that took my ankle x-rays was superb, really kind and caring.”
+The tech that took my ankle X-rays was superb, really kind and caring.”

 Did You Know?

-What is an imaging technologist?
+What is an Imaging Technologist?

 A registered technologist specializes in radiography and radiation physics.
-He/she must complete a two-year intensive program and successfully pass a written registry examination.
+They must complete a two-year intensive program and successfully pass a written registry examination.
 Due to strict standards, hospitals often employ the most talented and skilled professionals in this field.

 The physician with a subspecialty in a particular area offers the patient heightened insight and expertise.
 Subspecialty training gives the physician a greater breadth and depth of knowledge which benefits the patient.

-Overlake is compliant with all the Federal privacy regulations of the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
+Overlake is compliant with all the federal privacy regulations of the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
 The Overlake Privacy Statement is available on this website.

 Outpatient Medical Imaging